tensorpack/tensorpack/examples/DoReFa-Net/README.md

 [DoReFa-Net: Training Low Bitwidth Convolutional Neural Networks with Low Bitwidth Gradients](http://arxiv.org/abs/1606.06160), by Zhou et al.

-We hosted a demo at CVPR16 on behalf of Megvii, Inc, running real-time 1/4 VGG size DoReFa-Net on both ARM and FPGA.
+We hosted a demo at CVPR16 on behalf of Megvii, Inc, running a real-time 1/4-VGG size DoReFa-Net on ARM and half-VGG size DoReFa-Net on FPGA.
 We're not planning to release those runtime bit-op libraries for now.
 In these examples, bit operations are run in float32.

 Pretrained model for 1-2-6-AlexNet is available at